Royal Caribbean delays cruise ship return from maintenance work and shortens next sailing

 • Izumi Sushi, Japanese cuisine and sushi

-• Johnny Rockets, a 1950s style American restaurant with milkshakes, burgers, and fries
+• Johnny Rockets, a 1950s-style American restaurant with milkshakes, burgers, and fries

 • Chef’s Table, an intimate group dining experience where each course is paired with wine

-• Room service, Nearly 24 hour room service delivered to your cabin.
+• Room service, Nearly 24-hour room service delivered to your cabin.

 There is nothing wrong with the food included with your cruise fare.
 The main dining room and Windjammer offer so much food for each meal, that you're likely to dine there and be quite content.

 What specialty dining offers is a greater variety of food, which a lot of cruisers really enjoy.
-Steaks, lasgana, sushi, and more are what you get with specialty dining and in many cases, these foods are not otherwise available in the complimentary venues.
+Steaks, lasagna, sushi, and more are what you get with specialty dining and in many cases, these foods are not otherwise available in the complimentary venues.
 Moreover, the quality of the food tends to be higher than similar offerings in the dining rooms.

 Most people tend to book a blend, and sprinkle in specialty dining to augment the main dining room or buffet.

-Adventure of the Seas bars & lounges
+Adventure of the Seas Bars and Lounges

 You'll find many bars and lounges to enjoy a cocktail while on your cruise.